You can use tunnel content inspection to enforce Security, DoS

 Create a Tunnel Inspection policy that, when matching an incoming

-packet, determines which tunnel protocols in the packet the firewall
+packet, determines which tunnel protocols in the packet the firewall will

-will inspect and that specifies the conditions under which the firewall
+inspect and that specifies the conditions under which the firewall

 drops or continues to process the packet.
-You can view tunnel inspection
+You can view tunnel inspection logs

-complies with your corporate security and usage policies.
+with your corporate security and usage policies.

 The firewall supports tunnel content inspection on Ethernet interfaces